-The RDO Code of Ethics was introduced in 1999 and over the years has been regularly updated to reflect best practices within the timeshare industry.
+The RDO Code of Conduct was introduced in 1999 and over the years has been regularly updated to reflect best practices within the timeshare industry.

 The full text of the Code and ADR Scheme is available here in .pdf format.